What MPGA does

 - Sponsoring youths attending Conservation Camp every year.

-- Maintaining a website with a searchable directory of member Guides and information important to Guides and their customers.
+- Creating and updating new a website with a searchable directory of member Guides and information important to Guides and their customers.

 - Holding an annual banquet where Guides, Legislators and friends of the Association can gather to share information, develop contacts, and celebrate the Guiding Profession and the MPGA's achievements.

-- Attending sportsman shows and events to increase contact and share information on issues with the public, members and non-member guides.
+- Attending sportsman shows and events to increase contacts and share information on issues with the public, members and non-member guides.